 7. Bundle your products and services and create a pricing list

 One of the best things I did for my business, was creating a clear price list with all the services and products I provide.
 On this list, I offer 3 different package deals.
 Most of my clients choose one of those deals instead of separate products.
 I can give them a discount on for instance elevated shots or 360º photography because I am already on location.
 Another thing I added to my pricing least was seasonal photography.
 For real estate agents and homeowners, it is one of the main reasons to hire me for new outdoor shots when the house is listed longer than expected.
 However, I don’t put my pricing on my website; I want prospects to call me so I can explain what they get for the money.

 8. Send a postcard to your customers

 Make them feel special by sending a hand-written thank you card after you have finished your work.
 Try to find out their birthday and send a birthday card.
 Don’t forget to include them in your the seasonal greetings mailing at the end of the year.
-This way, you will stay in their minds, and they will be more likely to hire you again or refer them to someone else.
+This way, you will stay in their minds, and they will be more likely to hire you again or refer you to someone else.

 9. Get to know the competition